FuzzingLabs/sol-azy/docs/src/reverse.md

 ## Output

-Depending on the selected mode, Sol-azy produces one or more of the following:
+Depending on the selected mode, sol-azy produces one or more of the following:

 | File                          | Description                                       |
 |-------------------------------|---------------------------------------------------|